BBK-PiJ-2015-67/cw-temple/README.md

 Use a Stack in order to be able to backtrack if necessary.
 Tested on 10K+ runs and always returns a path to the Orb so at least it works.

+TODO if time permits: constantly add any new neighbours to a map of discovered nodes, as we move try and move towards the best node that we know about.

 ## Escape
 ### Implementation so far:
 A* algorithm using lots of research, notably: